Every 65 seconds someone in the U.S. develops Alzheimer’s disease, according to the Alzheimer’s Association. That someone could be your parent.

 - Final wishes for funeral and burial

-If your parent is reluctant to give you this information in the early stage of Alzheimer’s, ask that he write it down for you.
-He could store that list someplace safe, tell you how to access it and agree on a point when you would be allowed to access it.
+If your parent is reluctant to give you this information in the early stage of Alzheimer’s, ask your parent to write it down for you, store it someplace safe, tell you how to access it and agree on a point when you would be allowed to access it.

 Also keep in mind that you can’t come in and take over your parent’s finances entirely in the early stage of the disease.
-“You need to start slow,” says Linda Fodrini-Johnson, who has been an geriatric care manager for 34 years.
-Offer to help with a few tasks – such as setting up automatic bill payment or sorting through mail to weed out the junk mail.
+“You need to start slow,” says Linda Fodrini-Johnson, who has been a geriatric care manager for 34 years.
+Offer to help with a few tasks, such as setting up automatic bill payment or sorting through mail to weed out the junk mail.
 “Once trust is established, you can gradually step in and do more,” Fodrini-Johnson says.

-[ Read: A Checklist for Talking to Your Parents About Their Finances ]
+[ Read: Checklist for Managing Your Elderly Parents’ Finances ]

 Discuss long-term care options